 A CAPTCHA is a security feature on a website that verifies if a user is human and not a computer program or a bot.

-CAPTCHAs work by presenting visitors with a challenge of distorted letters, numbers, or images, which they need to sort correctly in order to gain access.
-While this is effective in curbing spam and other forms of automated abuse, CAPTCHAS can sometimes be frustrating to users.
+CAPTCHAs work by presenting visitors with a challenge of distorted letters, numbers, or images, which they need to sort correctly to gain access.
+While this effectively curbs spam and other forms of automated abuse, CAPTCHAS can sometimes frustrate users.
 And when users face obstacles, even small ones, they are more likely to leave the page.

 That’s why it’s best not to use a CAPTCHA on your contact form.
 Otherwise, you risk losing potential leads.

-All the forms I’ve listed so far don’t have CAPTCHAS and allow messages to be sent instantly.
+So far, none of the forms I’ve listed have CAPTCHAS and allow messages to be sent instantly.
 But here’s another example from Salesforce that also embraces a CAPTCHA-free approach.

 8. Lose/minimize the “required” fields